flanakin/azure-docs/articles/cost-management/quick-acm-cost-analysis.md

 ## Review costs in cost analysis

-To review your costs with cost analysis, in the Azure portal, navigate to **Cost Management + Billing** &gt; **Cost Management** &gt; **Change scope**, choose a scope, and then click **Select**.
+To review your costs with cost analysis, in the Azure portal, navigate to **Cost Management** &gt; **Change scope**, choose a scope, and then click **Select**.

 The scope that you select is used throughout Cost Management to provide data consolidation and to control access to cost information.
-When you use scopes, you don't multi-select them.
-Instead, you select a larger scope that others roll-up to and then you filter-down to what you want.
-This is important to understand because some people should not have access to a parent scope that child scopes roll up to.
+Note you can select one scope at a time to ensure ultimate clarity when viewing costs.
+Whenever Cost Management shows costs, the total is for that specific scope, with any filters clearly displayed.
+Viewing costs across subscriptions can be accomplished by organizing subscriptions into management groups and granting access to cost using the **Cost Management Reader** and **Cost Management Contributor** roles.

 Click **Open Cost analysis**.